 - Chill for at least 30 minutes or until firmed up.

-- Wrap the cheese in the potato mixture, coat in flour, followed by egg wash, followed by bread crumbs.
+- Wrap the cheese in the potato mixture.
+Next, coat the potato ball in flour, then dip it in an egg wash, and lastly dip it in bread crumbs.

 - Heat a quart of vegetable oil to 350°F.